-Sheena Bora trial: Friday fracas in court
+Sheena Bora Trial: Friday fracas in court

 Vaihayasi Pande Daniel reports from the Sheena Bora murder trial.

-If you climb up to the third floor of the ‘modern’ five-storey annexe of the Mumbai city civil and sessions court at south Mumbai, where the Sheena Bora murder trial is being held, for say the first time, you should be forgiven for wondering where you have come.
+If you climb up to the third floor of the five-storey annexe of the Mumbai city civil and sessions court in south Mumbai, where the Sheena Bora murder trial is being held, for say the first time, you should be forgiven for wondering where you have come.

 You will feel nothing short of bewilderment as you ascend this building, staircase by staircase.